carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 >
 > > ## Solution
 > >
-> > On the `scientificName 2` column, click the down arrow and then `Edit column` > `Rename this column`.
+> > On the `Author 2` column, click the down arrow and then `Edit column` > `Rename this column`.
 Type "species" into the box
 > > that appears.
-A pop-up will appear that says `Another column already named species`.
+A pop-up will appear that says `Another column already named Author`.
 This is because there is another column
 > > where we've recorded the species abbreviation.
-You can choose another name like `speciesName` for this column or change the other
+You can choose another name like `authorName` for this column or change the other
-> > `species` column you can change the name to `speciesAbbreviation`.
+> > `Author` column you can change the name to `allAuthors`.
 > {: .solution}
 {: .challenge}